lyellick/HuduPlus/README.md

 * Enable Developer Mode.
 * Press the `Load Unpacked` button
 * From the previously downloaded folder, select the `src` folder
 * Create a [Hudu API Key](https://support.hudu.com/hc/en-us/articles/11422780787735-REST-API) and apply it within the extension.
+Please note you will need the password access checked if you wish to use the password naming convention helper.

 _NOTE Once the extension is loaded, you cannot delete the folder_